-Soon after the publication of the follow-up statement, on the $14^{\rm th}$ of October 2020, the PC-CP issued a revised version.
-In this issue, one recommendation - No. 14 - was modified, which dealt with the practice of quarantining new arrivals in the course of the reception process, and the soon to be released detainees during the process of release; emphasising that this measure is only due to the pandemic, and should not last more than strictly necessary.
+Soon after the publication of the follow-up statement, on 14th of October 2020, PC-CP issued a revised version (Council Of Europe, 2020d).
+In this issue, one recommendation - nr.14 - was modified, which dealt with the practice of quarantining new arrivals in the course of the reception process, and the soon to be released detainees during the process of release; emphasizing that this measure is only due to the pandemic, and should not last more than strictly necessary.